 Honey-Arcement gave process observer comments, Walberg provided closing words, and the chalice was extinguished.
 Wetlaufer moved to adjourn the meeting; seconded by Honey-Arcement.
 The meeting was adjourned at 9:50 pm.

 Meeting Minutes submitted by Christine Etler, Board Secretary (With additions from Julia Audelhelm (Trustee))

+Approved 4/19/23 -CPE